 Vitamin D3 can help in the treatment of Type 2 diabetes, hypertension, chronic kidney disease, stroke and dementia.

-Please refer to my book, “Power Of Vitamin D” for the details about the benefits of vitamin D, how to treat vitamin D deficiency, and how to prevent vitamin D toxicity.
-It also includes an in-depth information about Vitamin K2.
+Please refer to my book, “Power Of Vitamin D” for the details about the benefits of Vitamin D, how to treat Vitamin D deficiency, and how to prevent Vitamin D toxicity.
+It also includes in-depth information about Vitamin K2.

 - Bischoff-Ferrari HA, Kiel DP, et al. Dietary calcium intake and serum 25-hydroxyvitamin D status in relation to BMD among U.S. adults.
 J Bone Miner Res.
 2009; 24(5):935-942.